thingsboard/thingsboard.github.io/docs/user-guide/access-token.md

 #### Run One-Way MQTT SSL Python Client

-The example below demonstrates how to connect to a Thingsboard MQTT server that uses a self-signed certificate.
+The example below demonstrates how to connect to a ThingsBoard MQTT server that uses a self-signed certificate.
 You will need to have the public key of server certificate in PEM format.
 See [following instructions](/docs/user-guide/mqtt-over-ssl/#self-signed-certificate-generation) for more details on server-side configuration.